 Have equity in your home?
 Want a lower payment?
 An appraisal from James Earp Appraisal Service can help you get rid of your PMI.

-A 20% down payment is usually accepted when purchasing a home.
-Since the risk for the lender is often only the remainder between the home value and the amount outstanding on the loan, the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and natural value changesin the event a purchaser doesn't pay.
+When getting a mortgage, a 20% down payment is typically the standard.
+Since the risk for the lender is oftentimes only the difference between the home value and the sum outstanding on the loan, the 20% adds a nice buffer against the costs of foreclosure, selling the home again, and natural value fluctuationsin the event a purchaser doesn't pay.

-Banks were taking down payments down to 10, 5 and often 0 percent during the mortgage boom of the last decade.
-A lender is able to handle the added risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI covers the lender if a borrower doesn't pay on the loan and the market price of the house is lower than what the borrower still owes on the loan.
+The market was working with down payments as low as 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
+A lender is able to manage the added risk of the reduced down payment with Private Mortgage Insurance or PMI.
+This added plan covers the lender in case a borrower defaults on the loan and the market price of the home is lower than what is owed on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How home buyers can refrain from paying PMI
+How can a buyer refrain from paying PMI?

-The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-Smart home owners can get off the hook beforehand.
-The law guarantees that, at the request of the home owner, the PMI must be abandoned when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+The law guarantees that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+So, smart home owners can get off the hook a little earlier.

-Considering it can take countless years to arrive at the point where the principal is only 20% of the initial amount borrowed, it's essential to know how your home has grown in value.
-After all, every bit of appreciation you've acquired over time counts towards dismissing PMI.
-So why should you pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be adopting the national trends and/or your home could have secured equity before things settled down, so even when nationwide trends indicate plummeting home values, you should understand that real estate is local.
+Considering it can take countless years to get to the point where the principal is only 20% of the original amount of the loan, it's crucial to know how your home has increased in value.
+After all, every bit of appreciation you've gained over time counts towards abolishing PMI.
+So why pay it after the balance of your loan has fallen below the 80% threshold?
+Your neighborhood might not be minding the national trends and/or your home could have secured equity before things cooled off, so even when nationwide trends signify decreasing home values, you should realize that real estate is local.

-An accredited, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
-It is an appraiser's job to understand the market dynamics of their area.
+An accredited, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
+As appraisers, it's our job to keep up with the market dynamics of our area.
 At James Earp Appraisal Service, we know when property values have risen or declined.
-We're masters at analyzing value trends in Raleigh, Wake County and surrounding areas.
-When faced with data from an appraiser, the mortgage company will most often remove the PMI with little trouble.
+We're experts at recognizing value trends in Raleigh, Wake County and surrounding areas.
+Faced with information from an appraiser, the mortgage company will generally eliminate the PMI with little effort.
 At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: